 - A rental agreement if you’re renting a car

-You can self-insure your car(s) in Georgia.
-To do so, you’ll need to obtain a self-insurance certificate from the Georgia Insurance and Safety Commissioner’s Office (ICO).
+You can self-insure your car(s).
+To do so, you’ll need to obtain a certificate of self-insurance from the Georgia Insurance and Safety Commissioner’s Office (ICO).
 You can get the certificate by sending an application to the ICO.
 The application should include:

 - A list of all vehicles that you intend to insure.
 The list should include key details, such as car make and model, VIN, license plate number, and proof of ownership